pik-gane/tricl/README.md

 metaparameters:
     # will be substituted for their values
-    # in expressions occurring in the rest of the config file
+    # in expressions occurring in the rest of the config file.
+    # a metaparameter XY can be overwritten by specifying
+    # an option -XY <value or expression> on the command line

     <token>: <value or expression>   # <explanation>
     <token>: <value or expression, maybe using earlier tokens>